edmistond/davidedmiston.com/source/About/index.md

 * JavaScript - in browser and Node.js, Express.js web applications
 * SQL - primarily Microsoft SQL Server
 * Python and Ruby - primarily command-line scripting

-##### Things that excite me, professionally:

-I've found that I'm happiest working on interesting, challenging technical problems that offer me opportunities to:

-* Mentor less experienced developers, helping them to realize their potential and level up their skills
-* Acquire new skills, such as a new-to-me language or framework
-* Learn about new business domains
-* Have a significant and positive impact on the organization

-Outside of the office, I make an effort to be involved with the technical community in Cleveland, attending a couple of meetups, and can be frequently found in both the Cleveland Tech Slack group as well as the Deaf Professionals Slack group.
-On a personal level, I have interests in photography and make an effort to spend time with my family.